Putting in a solar energy system can cost a lot of money. But some people might end up saving money, depending on:

 - whether you have to pay for a new meter.

 Some people might choose to go with a solar panel supplier to purchase a solar system.
 There are some extra things they need to think about, like:

-- Who looks after the solar system—for example, maintenance and repairs.
+- Who looks after the solar system, for example, who is responsible for maintenance and repairs?

-The Clean Energy Council’s consumer guide to buying household solar panels can help you decide if solar is a good choice for you.
+The Clean Energy Council’s consumer guide to buying and installing household solar panels can help you decide if solar is a good choice for you.

-- questions you should ask installers and retailers, and
+- questions you should ask installers and retailers

 - a step-by-step guide to putting in a solar system.

 Water heating is the largest single source of greenhouse gas emissions from the average Australian home.
 It makes up about 25 per cent of household emissions.

 Putting in a solar hot water system is different to putting in solar panels.
 You don’t need to sign a solar plan with a retailer when you put in a solar hot water system.